-Aerosols have been used and stored safely in homes for over 60 years.
-There are very few aerosol accidents and those that do occur are usually caused by not following the instructions on the product label or deliberately misusing products.
+Aerosols have been used and stored safely in homes for over 60 years and most aerosol accidents are caused by not following the instructions on the product label or deliberately mis-using the product.

-Many aerosols contain gases and liquids that may be flammable near a fire or heat.
+Many aerosols contain gases and liquids that may be flammable near a fire or other ignition source.
 They also contain contents under pressure.
-This pressure increases with heat and may cause the can to burst.
+This pressure increases with heat and may cause the can to burst and injure you and others.

-So remember to always carefully read and follow the label instructions.
+So remember to always carefully read and follow the label instructions and only use aerosols for their intended purpose.

 It is important to remember:

-For more information on an aerosol product or if you are involved in a safety incident, call the marketer’s customer call line, usually provided on the label.
-In case of an emergency, always dial 000.
+For more information on an aerosol product, call the marketer’s customer care line, usually provided on the label.
+In case of accidental ingestion or exposure, call the Poisons Hotline on 13 11 26 (24 hours).
+[For New Zealand call 0800 764 766].
+In case of a life-threatening emergency, always dial 000.

 These products are a popular method of treating any large scale or persistent infestation but can be dangerous if you do not carefully follow the safety advice on the product packaging and can.